Albor Cantard

 Albor Ángel "Niky" Cantard (born 6 August 1961) is an Argentine lawyer and politician who was a National Deputy elected in Santa Fe Province.
 A member of the Radical Civic Union (UCR), Cantard was elected in 2017 for the Cambiemos alliance.

-Cantard previously served as Secretary of University Policies, under the scope of the Ministry of Education, from 2015 to 2019, during the presidency of Mauricio Macri.
+Cantard previously served as Secretary of University Policies, under the scope of the Ministry of Education, from 2015 to 2017, during the presidency of Mauricio Macri.
 He was rector of the National University of the Littoral from 2007 to 2015.

 Early life and education

 Cantard was born on 6 August 1961 in Santa Fe, Argentina.
 He studied law at the National University of the Littoral (UNL), graduating in 1992.
-Additionally, he counts with a specialization degree on labour law from the same university, attained in 1995.
+Additionally, he has with a specialization degree in labour law from the same university, attained in 1995.

 In 2005, Cantard was designated professor of Labour Law of the UNL Faculty of Judicial and Social Sciences (FCJS).
 Cantard also served as dean of the FCJS, in addition to being a member of the Directive Council and secretary of post-graduate degrees of said faculty.
 In 2007, following the election of UNL rector Mario Barletta as mayor of Santa Fe, Cantard was elected by the University Assembly to replace Barletta for the remainder of his term.
 He was elected for a term of his own in 2009.